biotaphy/projects/projects/montane/montane_project.md

 studied lineages and areas.
-Largely due to the fact that such areas are remote and often understudied, we know much less about the diversity of life across alpine and montane ecosystems as a whole, and how diversity compares within and between regions.
-In this study, we leverage one of the most complete syntheses of collection information to address specific hypotheses about processes generating biodiversity in montane and alpine climatic regions.
+Largely due to the fact that such areas are remote and often understudied, we know much less about the diversity of life across alpine and montane ecosystems as a whole, and how diversity compares within and between regions.Â In this study, we leverage one of the most complete syntheses of collection information to address specific hypotheses about processes generating biodiversity in montane and alpine climatic regions.